RossBoylan/mccli/bin/python/Notes.md

 Challenge: Subprocess Management
 --------------------------------
 To run in parallel, each simulation must run in its own process and its own directory.
-Use threads is possible in principle, but `python` threads are ineffective because the global lock.
-And threads are messy anywya.
+Using threads is possible in principle, but `python` threads are ineffective because of the global lock.
+And threads are messy anyway.
 While I could create separate python processes, that adds an unnecessary extra layer to the invocation of `node`.
-The most effective way is to use the `asyncio` module and coroutines to launch the different runs.
+The most effective way to deal with multiple long-lived processes is to use the `asyncio` module and coroutines to launch the different runs.

 A perennial weak spot in `python` is getting output from a subprocess while it runs, rather than having to wait until it completes.
 That output has progress reports, and so is essential for monitoring progress.
 The advice in the documenation is to use `communicate()` to avoid deadlocks, but, as the documentation says, this only returns after the process exits.

 I fond various questions about this problem but not a lot of solutions.
-One suggestion was to use `readLine()` on the file handle (pipe), which worked for me once I ensured `\n` was written at the end of output lines, and once I added a rather cumbersome task based approach so I could wait on `stdout` and `stderr` separately.
+One suggestion was to use `readLine()` on the file handle (pipe), which worked for me once I ensured `\n` was written at the end of output lines, and once I added a rather cumbersome `asycio.Task`-based approach so I could wait on `stdout` and `stderr` separately.

 In practice, it seems both tasks complete at once, even though the `stderr` reader returns a 0-byte result.